-If you’re struggling to afford a home that meets your needs, you may be tempted to buy a cheaper fixer-upper and put in the time, hard work, and money needed to transform it into the home you want.
+If you’re struggling to afford a home that meets your needs, or you’re a first-time homebuyer eager to get on the property ladder, you may be tempted to buy a fixer-upper and put in the time, hard work, and money needed to transform it into the home you want.

-While the lower upfront cost of fixer-upper houses is undeniably attractive, it’s also important to consider the disadvantages of a buying a home that may need more than a little bit of expensive and time-consuming work.
+While the lower upfront cost of fixer-upper houses is attractive, it’s also important to consider the drawbacks of buying a home that requires expensive and time-consuming work.

 What Is a Fixer-Upper Home?